EternityForest/KaithemAutomation/help.md

 #### kaithem.globals

-An instance of object() who's only purpose is so that the user can asign it attributes.
+An instance of object() who's only purpose is so that the user can assign it attributes.
 Be careful, as the kaithem namespace is truly global.

 ### kaithem.misc